 - Denmark: No mention of muzzles being required.

-- Finland: No mention of muzzles being required on public transport in Helsinki.
+- Finland: No mention of muzzles being required.

 - Netherlands: Muzzles are only required on international trains for larger dogs.